-- An overall average mark of ≥50%; - An average mark of ≥50% across the taught assessment; - All assessments need to be completed and the minimum mark attained: no more than one failure to complete an assessment (as defined in Section 2.3) will be permitted throughout the course of your studies (Please note that the board of examiners does not have discretion to overrule this limit, but can refer a case to Senate's Education Committee);3 - For Taught Assessments, the minimum mark for each individual taught assessment on the first attempt for the significant majority of the taught assessments, noting that: - if you fail to attain the minimum mark for up to 30 learning credits, you will be permitted to re-take all of those assessments (except for circumstances where a resit award capped at 50% would be insufficient to achieve an overall average mark of ≥50% across the taught assessments); - o if, having failed to attain the minimum mark for 30 learning credits, you fail to obtain the minimum mark for any additional learning credits over the course of your studies you will be disqualified from the right to re-take the assessments: this will normally result in intended award failure.
-(Please note the board of examiners may at its discretion overrule this limit, but this is not an automatic right);
+- An overall average mark of \geq 50%; - An average mark of ≥50% across the taught assessment; - All assessments need to be completed and the minimum mark attained: no more than one failure to complete an assessment (as defined in Section 2.3) will be permitted throughout the course of your studies (Please note that the board of examiners does not have discretion to overrule this limit, but can refer a case to Senate's Education Committee); 3 - For Taught Assessments, the minimum mark for each individual taught assessment on the first attempt for most of the taught assessments, noting that: - o if you fail to attain the minimum mark for up to 30 learning credits, you will be permitted to re-take all of those assessments (except for circumstances where a resit award capped at 50% would be insufficient to achieve an overall average mark of ≥50% across the taught assessments); - if, having failed to attain the minimum mark for 30 learning credits, you fail to obtain the minimum mark for any additional learning credits over the course of your studies you will be disqualified from the right to re-take the assessments: this will normally result in intended award failure.
+(Please note the board of examiners may at its discretion overrule this limit, but this is not an automatic right); - it is not permissible for you to fail an elective module and then proceed to take a different elective module in its place. - For Substantial pieces of assessment (corresponding to ≥40 credits, which are not part of the taught assessment average), the pass mark of ≥50% (where they exist); - For the thesis, a mark of ≥50% to receive a pass (where it exists).